 While the signs of gum recession may not be immediately noticeable, over time, individuals may experience symptoms such as tooth sensitivity, visible roots of the teeth, and changes in the appearance of the gum line.
 It is important to be aware of these potential indicators of gum recession and take proactive steps to address them in order to maintain optimal oral health throughout the orthodontic treatment process.

-Common signs of gum recession during braces:
+Exposed tooth roots- Signs of gum recession during braces.

 When the tooth roots are more exposed than usual, it not only makes the teeth appear longer but can also create cosmetic and dental health issues.
 This phenomenon often causes self-consciousness and lack of confidence when smiling, talking, or laughing, especially when the tooth roots are excessively exposed, making the smile unbalanced and uneven.